-Anonymous asked: I'm asexual- and aromantic as far as I can tell.
+Anonymous said: I'm asexual- and aromantic as far as I can tell.
 It was always there, but once I told my friend, she started acting different towards me.
 If I say something about her relationships she responds with things like, "You only think that because you're ace." or "You don't understand."
 I've started trying to just ignore her romantic relationships but it doesn't help that she's now in one with my brother.
 If I say anything regarding relationships are friendship gets shaky.
 Am I doing the right thing?

 I’m not sure ignoring them is really going to work in the long run, especially since she’s in one with your sibling.
 That doesn’t get rid of the problem in the first place.
 It also seems the problem is more than her being in a relationship, it’s her disrespecting you and treating you differently.
 If you feel that you’re more comfortable ignoring them, though, go ahead, I know how difficult confrontations can be.